asc-lab/ngx-formly-playground/README.md

 # Angular Formly Playground

-Formly Playgoround is a project with list of [Angular Formly](https://github.com/ngx-formly/ngx-formly)  exercises.
+Formly Playground is a project with list of [Angular Formly](https://github.com/ngx-formly/ngx-formly)  exercises.
 Every next exercise add new feature to the previous one.

 ## Business background